PioneeringTechLab/laravel-sudo/README.md

 You would typically pass the `$input` array available in the view to this method.
 The `sudo_password` and `_token` values would not be included, however.
 A new `_token` value will need to be placed into the form within the view since the CSRF token would have been re-generated and the old token would cause an instance of `VerifyCsrfTokenException` to be thrown if it was used.

-Your Blade code might look something like this:
+Your Blade code might look something like this (keep Laravel version in mind when using the un-sanitized syntax):

 ```
 {!! generatePreviousInputMarkup($input) !!}
 ```

 You may, however, opt to use the pre-generated `$input_markup` variable that will be passed to the view instead.
-Then your Blade code might look like this:
+Then your Blade code might look like this (keep Laravel version in mind when using the un-sanitized syntax):

 ```
 {!! $input_markup !!}